 Learn how HR software makes it easy for employees to submit time off, view company holidays, and more.

 The holidays that private businesses ultimately select often mirror what state governments choose for their employees.
 As a starting point for your company’s policy, visit your state’s official website and pull a list of public holidays.
 While you’ll often find that these go beyond what you’re comfortable offering (Casimir Pulaski Day, anyone?), you can pare down the list from there.

-Courtesy of the Society for Human Resources Management (SHRM), below are some of the country’s most popular office holidays:
+Below are some of the country’s most popular corporate office holidays:

 * Source: Society for Human Resources Management, 2017 Holiday Schedules